-In December 2010, National Assembly representatives from the Fidesz–Christian Democratic People’s Party alliance passed a law establishing the Media Services and Support Trust Fund (Médiaszolgáltatás-támogató és Vagyonkezelő Alap, or MTVA) in order to manage the operations and assets of the country’s four state-run media—Hungarian Radio, Hungarian Television, Duna Television and the Hungarian News Agency (see National Assembly voting results in Hungarian).
+In December 2010, National Assembly representatives from the Fidesz–Christian Democratic People’s Party alliance passed a law establishing the Media Services and Support Trust Fund (Médiaszolgáltatás-támogató és Vagyonkezelő Alap, or MTVA) in order to manage the operations and assets of the country’s four state-run media—Hungarian Radio, Hungarian Television, Duna Television and the Hungarian News Agency.

 The state Media Council (Médiatanács) of the National Media and Infocommunications Authority (Nemzeti Média- és Hírközlési Hatóság) manages MTVA and appoints the organization’s director (source in English).